cozy/cozy-stack/doc/architecture.md

 > You will stay because you can leave.

-An important promise of Cozy Cloud is to give back to the users the control of their data.
+An important promise of Cozy is to give back to the users the control of their data.
 And this promise is not complete with a way to export the data to use it somewhere else.